-written by WOQ!
+Written by WOQ!
 1st Place Winner and more

-Director: La Crème de la Crème of Montréal Directors
+Directed by La Crème de la Crème of Montréal Directors

 Infinithéâtre proudly presents The Pipeline, our annual public reading series of plays that are in coming down our development pipeline.
 Audience feedback takes centre stage as Infinithéâtre invites the public to catch the excitement and share their views on plays that we are considering for production in future seasons.
 The winning play of our Write-On-Q! playwriting competition is always featured in this readings series.